Granddave/mos6502/README.md

 ## Emulation

 To run the assembled program we can invoke the emulator command.
-By default a graphical interface is opened (See screenshot up above).
+By default a graphical interface is opened (See screencast up above).

 ```bash
 $ cargo run -r -- emulate loop.bin